Core Architecture Cost Mapping Systems

 base_uom VARCHAR(10) NOT NULL,

-density_g_per_ml DECIMAL(6,3) -- Required for volumetric-to-weight conversions
+density_g_per_ml DECIMAL(6,3) -- required for volume-to-weight conversion

 );